semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 ## Using a specific version of docker-compose

-A recent version of Docker Compose is [preinstalled by default](ubuntu-vm).
+A recent version of Docker Compose is [preinstalled by default][ubuntu-vm].
 If you'd like to use another version, the first thing that you'll need to do is to delete the existing version.